jforseth210/MoodleAssignmentViewer/README.md

 # Moodle Assignment Viewer
-This is a simple imap client written in python that allows you to view emails in the console.
+This is a simple moddle client written in python that allows you to view assignments in a graphical user interface.

 To install this program, you'll need [python](https://www.python.org) and [git](https://git-scm.com) installed.